HaRsHvArDhAnSi/Fake-News-Detection/README.md

-Task 2 from Code Clause: Text Classification with Logistic Regression
+Task 2 from Code Clause: Sentiment Analysis with Logistic Regression

-This repository contains the code for Task 2 from Code Clause, which focuses on implementing a text classification model using Logistic Regression.
-The project aims to classify text data into different categories based on their content.
+This repository contains the code for Task 2 from Code Clause, which focuses on implementing a sentiment analysis model using Logistic Regression.
+The project aims to classify text data into positive, negative, or neutral sentiment categories based on the content of the text.

 📁 Dataset:
 The project utilizes two datasets: "Reddit_Data.csv" and "Twitter_Data.csv".
-These datasets contain text samples and their corresponding categories.
-The data preprocessing involves lowercase conversion, stopword removal, and TF-IDF vectorization.
+These datasets contain text samples and their corresponding sentiment labels.
+The data preprocessing involves lowercasing, stopword removal, and TF-IDF vectorization.

 🔧 Model Training:
-The Logistic Regression model is trained using TF-IDF vectors as input features.
-The model learns the patterns in the text data to make accurate predictions.
-To address convergence issues, the maximum number of iterations during training is limited.
+The sentiment analysis model is trained using Logistic Regression with TF-IDF vectors as input features.
+The model learns sentiment patterns in the text data to make accurate predictions.
+To optimize performance, hyperparameters are fine-tuned, and convergence issues are addressed.

 🎯 Evaluation:
 The model's performance is evaluated on a separate test set.
-The accuracy score is calculated to measure the model's overall performance.
+The accuracy score is measured to assess the overall sentiment classification accuracy.
 Additionally, a confusion matrix is generated to visualize the model's predictions and identify misclassifications.

 💡 Key Skills:

 Text preprocessing techniques
 TF-IDF vectorization
-Logistic Regression modeling
+Sentiment analysis with Logistic Regression
+Model hyperparameter tuning
 Model evaluation and performance metrics
-This project provides an opportunity to apply machine learning techniques to real-world text data.
-The code and implementation can serve as a learning resource for text classification tasks.
+This project provides a practical implementation of sentiment analysis using Logistic Regression.
+The code and implementation can serve as a learning resource for sentiment analysis tasks.

-#CodeClause #TextClassification #LogisticRegression #MachineLearning #Python
+#CodeClause #SentimentAnalysis #LogisticRegression #MachineLearning #Python

-Feel free to modify and personalize the descriptions as needed for your LinkedIn and GitHub profiles.

 Dataset link (file was too big) : https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset